Esaslow/Docker_LifeCycle/README.md

 - `docker ps -a`

-This wills how you all of the containers that you have run and their current status.
+This will show you all of the containers that you have run and their current status.
 You will see that your `hello-world` successfully exited under the column *status*.

 To finish part 1, we will be using a bash command to write out our results to a text file.
 To do this, we will use the same command as above, but will add the output to a file called `test.txt`.